Thursday, 2 October 2025

 She also examined the delicate intersection of structure and softness in the designs.
 Celebrated for her ability to use fabric with architectural precision, this season she explored fluidity as form, an unbroken rhythm of draping, twisting, and elongation that suggested motion frozen in time.
 The Spring/Summer 2026 collection's graceful designs exuded composure and serenity.

-Marking a quiet shift from the controlled tailoring of her previous work, Wang’s silhouettes were softened, the waistlines eased, and the shoulders allowed to return to their natural line.
+Marking a shift from the tailoring of her previous work, Wang’s silhouettes were softened, the waistlines eased, and the shoulders allowed to return to their natural line.
 The result was a body of work that appeared both effortless and composed.

-"This collection is a reaction to the one that came right before," Wang said.
-"The bows are now untied, the waist is liberated, hips and backs are deflated, shoulders are almost natural, elongation is still there.
-The silhouette is a cascade of lines; everything twists, turns, bends, drapes around the body."
+"The new designs are a direct reaction to the previous collection," Wang said.
+"The bows are now untied, the waist is liberated, and shoulders are almost natural, but elongation is still there.
+The silhouettes are a cascade of lines: everything twists, turns, bends and drapes around the body."

 On the runway, the designs followed the body with sculptural grace, gentle folds moving with the wearer.
-Layered dresses curved and twisted gently at the hip, while coats and tunics featured panels that spiraled or draped.
+Layered dresses curved gently at the hip, while coats and tunics featured panels that spiraled or draped.
 Every piece appeared to have been cut to express movement in an elegant way.

 "The collection is an exploration of fluidity, with just a hint of structure to keep it all together, the tailoring inspired by the Virtues at the Palazzo Te: aged statues with magnificent marble drapery"